Two New Thermally Enhanced Onshore Oil Projects

 More than a century of conventional oil drilling has depleted much of the easy to access oil across California’s south central coast.
 Now, Santa Barbara County is facing a massive increase in onshore oil and gas production using much dirtier and more dangerous extraction methods known as cyclic steam injection and steam flooding.
-If approved, these three projects proposed by ERG, Aera Energy, and PetroRock would bring more than 700 new oil wells in Cat Canyon located about 10 miles southeast of Santa Maria.
+If approved, these two projects proposed by ERG (now Terracore) and Aera Energy, would bring hundreds of new oil wells in Cat Canyon Oil Field located about 10 miles southeast of Santa Maria.

-All three projects depend upon the use of thermal enhancement techniques, including steam injection and steam flooding, to extract the heavy, viscous crude oil located at depths ranging from 2,000 to 5,000 feet below the surface.
+Both projects depend upon the use of thermal enhancement techniques, including steam injection and steam flooding, to extract the heavy, viscous crude oil located at depths ranging from 2,000 to 5,000 feet below the surface.
 These extremely energy-intensive methods involve super-heating enormous amounts of water to around 500 degrees, pumping it underground at high pressure to loosen the oil which is then sucked up to the surface.
-Drilling deeper and deeper into the Santa Maria Groundwater Basin is extremely risky, particularly given that these enhanced oil drilling techniques threaten the County’s precious groundwater resources.
+Drilling through the Santa Maria Groundwater Basin is extremely risky, particularly given that these enhanced oil drilling techniques threaten the County’s precious groundwater resources.
 Surface water in this area drains into the Sisquoc River or flows out to sea from the San Antonio Creek.
 Cat Canyon is an agricultural region with rolling hills used for cattle grazing, vineyards, and other farming operations.
 It hosts native oak woodland, coastal scrub, annual grassland, and sensitive species afforded special protection by the California Department of Fish and Wildlife.
 Cat Canyon also is home to the towns of Sisquoc and Garey in which people live, work, and recreate.
-Toxic air emissions, oil spills, oil seeps, and other sources of soil and water contamination from these three proposed projects pose serious risks to public health and safety, and undoubtedly will cause severe impacts on the immense natural resources and important agricultural operations currently in Cat Canyon.
+Toxic air emissions, oil spills, hundreds of tanker trucks, and other sources of soil and water contamination from these three proposed projects pose serious risks to public health and safety, and undoubtedly will cause severe impacts on the immense natural resources and important agricultural operations currently in Cat Canyon.

-On behalf of our client, Sierra Club Los Padres Chapter, EDC will continue to participate throughout the application and environmental review process concerning these three dangerous proposals, working to convince the County to deny the projects and instead focus on a clean energy future.
+On behalf of our clients, EDC will continue to participate throughout the environmental review process concerning these three dangerous proposals, working to convince the County to deny the projects and instead focus on a clean energy future.

 - At full well buildout, oil production is estimated at 10,000 barrels of oil per day